SirWaffle/local-ai-code-completion/README.md

 python -m transformers.onnx --model=. --feature=causal-lm onnx/
 ```

 - use netron to view your model, observe the inputs and outputs.
-The tensor sizes in GPTOnnx.cs need to match.
-They should match if you used GPT-Neo, otherwise it will need a bit of modification: https://netron.app/
+THe input names of the model should match in GPTOnnx.cs: https://netron.app/

 - edit the paths on the webserver to point to your model: \Webserver\webserver\GPTGenSingleton.cs